Introduction-to-Computer-Engineering/final-project-assignment-8-week-13-BaoHuynh389/README.md

  2. photo set-up link: https://imgur.com/gallery/o7Vy8VS
  3. photo oscilloscope link: https://imgur.com/gallery/El8rFZv

 2. Write a short program to read a number from the I2C devices on the micro:bit.
 For each device:

+a.
+Try all three addresses.
+(Bonus for a cogent argument about why there are three.)

+b.
+Try signed and unsigned single bype integers.

+c.
+Scroll the values on the LED matrix.

+d.
+What values do you read?

+e.
+Can you get different values by moving the micro:bit around.